 I have been working on and off with liquid emulsion on tiles for many years and I have always wanted to make them more permanent.
 I have read that some people have fired the emulsion and they have worked.
 I have never been able to find out how.
 I have made countless tests and the outcome is always the same – the silver burns off and I have been left with a plain tile.
 What a disappointment!

-According to an article on printandclay.net, Liquid Light does not have a sufficient metallic content to leave an image if fired.
+According to an article on printandclay.net (no longer active), Liquid Light does not have a sufficient metallic content to leave an image if fired.
 I have tried to use AG Plus, which has more silver in it, and I have also added silver, but to no avail.
 Apparently, silver fires out in oxidation, which means it disappears.
 (If anybody reading this has done this successfully, please let me know how!)
 Almost any other metal can work, such as platinum, palladium or gold.
 This may be a little expensive for the average photographer to experiment with, but it is possible to do.

 When I heard there was a class at a pottery studio in Greenwich Village on photography and ceramics, I had to take it.
 By the way, I am horrible at hand building!
 But I decided I was there to try things out, so I did the best I could.
 Luckily I had a great teacher (Kate Missett, whose work is in the book and this article) and a lot of fun people in my class.
 I laughed a lot.
 I suggest that if you have never done any firing before, take a class.